-When adding landscape lighting to your home, there are many areas to consider.
-Illuminating the walkway leading to the front entrance is one of the most popular areas.
-There are several beneficial reasons to light the walkway too.
-It can create a warm and inviting feel while safely guiding guest to your door and increasing security when strategically designed.
+The path leading to the front entrance of your home is one of the most popular places for landscape lighting.
+There are several beneficial reasons to illuminate the walkway too.
+It can create a warm and inviting feel while safely guiding guests to your door and increase security.

-Here are some unique and traditional front entrance path lighting ideas for your home.
+Here are some traditional and unique front entrance path lighting ideas for your home.

-If the path leading to your home has a wall or similar structure, wall lighting is a unique way to illuminate it.
-The gentle splashes of light help make the walkway more safe, secure and inviting.
+If the path leading to your home has a wall or similar structure, illuminating the wall is a unique way to brighten the area.
+The gentle splashes of light help make the walkway more safe, secure, and inviting.

 The home pictured above has a wide front walkway with brick walls.
 The homeowners remodeled their front entrance to include seat walls.
-They wanted the lighting to create a warm and inviting yet safe entrance so guests could see as they are coming and going.
-We were strategic with the light spacing, not too much but enough where it makes sense.
+They wanted the lighting to create a warm and inviting yet safe entrance, so guests could see as they are coming and going.
+We were strategic with spacing the light, not too much but enough where it makes sense.
 The key to installing this application was working with the other contractors involved in the project during the planning and installation phase.

 Low Profile Path Lights

-This low-profile brass LED fixture was the perfect solution as it complements the style of the home, perfectly (and uniquely) illuminates the walkway and is not obtrusive to people as they pass by.
-You can learn more about this technique and see the behind the scenes footage of it being installed here.
+This low-profile brass LED fixture was the perfect solution as it complements the style of the house, perfectly (and uniquely) illuminates the walkway, and is not obtrusive to people as they pass by.
+You can learn more about this technique and see the behind the scenes installation footage of it here.